 The complexity of software architectures is growing with the adoption of cloud native approaches, as is the operation of these architectures.
 The addition of multiple clouds and/or container orchestration tools merely multiplies the complexity and presents great challenges to both development and operations.
 Complexity equals friction when it comes to rapidly deploying services, and dynamically adaption of workloads to changing circumstances.

 Orchestration is the automation of high level operational activities through a series of steps, either defined explicitly (via scripting/workflow), or implicitly (via a model) to achieve an outcome.
-In recent years, with the advent of cloud computing and the ability to allocate virtual machines, networking and storage across the globe, the role of orchestration has grown in importance.
-In essence, manual processes can not deal with the complexity and dynamism of modern cloud stacks, and high level automation is essential.
+In recent years, with the advent of cloud computing and the ability to allocate virtual machines, networking and storage across the globe, the role of orchestration has grown in importance, especially with cloud infrastructure automation.
+In essence, manual processes can not deal with the complexity and dynamism of modern cloud stacks, and high level automation is essential including with hybrid cloud management.
 The complexity of cloud stacks also introduce opportunities for security holes, further elevating the criticality of automation that can be polished and revised.
 All cloud platforms provide their own orchestration solutions to address these needs.
 AWS has CFM, Azure has ARM, GCP has CDM, Openstack has HEAT, and so forth.

 If you’re moving to multi or hybrid cloud architectures, you’re going to need another layer of orchestration that can coordinate and command sub-orchestrators ( a pattern called orchestrator of orchestrators ).
 Hybrid cloud orchestration adds yet another layer of abstraction above and beyond that provided by cloud platforms (which already abstract servers, storage, and networking).
 The level of abstraction provided at the top level of orchestration can have a great impact on the complexity of the orchestration vs the ability to use specific desirable features of the underlying cloud.
 To completely abstract away cloud provider differences has the potential to enable extremely simple building block orchestrations, but at the cost of losing access to desirable platform features.
 Since one of the biggest rationales for selecting hybrid cloud architectures in the first place is the ability to use best of breed features from various cloud platforms, a pluggable platform is almost always more desirable than a high level abstraction that obscures cloud differences, and leads to settling for the lowest common denominator in features.